ryvoxr/notebook/school/college/virginia-tech.md

 when you displayed your leadership.
 What specific skills did you contribute to the experience?
 How did others rely on you for guidance?
 What did you learn about yourself during this time?
 (120)**

+Stepping up to run the Robotics Phoenix Fest
+- Aryan was not there, he was working on a robot
+- I led a 45 minute session with no preparation for 30 people

 **Describe a goal that you have set and the steps you will take to achieve it.
 What made you set this goal for yourself?
 What is your timeline to achieve this